 Step 2.
 Installing DataGrip on CentOS 8.

-Now, we will download DataGrip using the official DataGrip download page:
+By default, DataGrip is not available on CentOS 8 Linux base repository.
+Now, we will download DataGrip installer from the official DataGrip download page:

 Then, run DataGrip like normal programs you should create a symbolic link using the following command:

 Step 3.
 Accessing DataGrip on CentOS 8 Linux.

 Finally steps installation, you can launch DataGrip using the following command:

 Congratulation’s!
 You have successfully installed DataGrip.
 Thanks for using this tutorial for installing DataGrip on CentOS 8 system.
 For additional help or useful information, we recommend you check the official DataGrip website.